capstone-engine/capstone-engine.github.io/op_access.md

 - Line 12: Declare variables *regs_read* & *regs_write* of data type *cs\_regs* to keep the list of registers being read or modified later.
 Note that *cs\_regs* is actually a data type of an array of *uint16_t*.

-- Line 15 ~ 18: Intialize X86 engine, then turn on the *DETAIL* mode, which is required to get the access information of operands & registers.
+- Line 15 ~ 18: Initialize X86 engine, then turn on the *DETAIL* mode, which is required to get the access information of operands & registers.

 - Line 20 ~ 24: Disassemble input code, then print out the assembly of all the instructions.